TABLE OF CONTENTS

 Tax returns

-Your lender will use your tax returns to ensure you make enough money to pay your mortgage bill every month.
+Your lender will use your tax returns to ensure you make enough money to pay your mortgage every month.
 Providing tax returns from the last few years will show lenders that you have a stable enough income to continue making payments.
 Most lenders will ask for tax returns going back at least two years, but some may ask for more if your employment situation or income has changed.

 Letter from employer